cs-wangchong/TypeInfer-Replication/README.md

 - packages: torch, transformers, hityper

 ## Quick Reproduction
 To reproduce the results reported in our paper, please directly run `python typeinfer/compute_metrics.py`.
-This will load the predictions we have saved at `output/predictions/randomsampled.json`, and output the metrics and intermediate information into `output/metrics` and `output/logs`, respecitively.
+This will load the predictions saved at `output/predictions/randomsampled.json` and output the metrics and intermediate information into `output/metrics` and `output/logs`, respecitively.

 ## Full Reproduction
 To perform the full reproduction including model training and testing, please execute the following steps.

-### Download datasets
-Download the datasets from TypeGen's replication package using this [link](https://github.com/JohnnyPeng18/TypeGen/releases/tag/data), and put the json files into the folder `data`.

 ### Fine-tune models
 run `python typeinfer/training.py` to train the generation model and similarity model.
 The resulting models will be saved into a new foloder named `models`.

-**Note:** If you want to train the models, you can download our checkpoints shared with figshare: [link](https://figshare.com/s/927f2337505a7ea66ce1).
+**Note:** If you don't want to re-train the models, you can download our checkpoints shared with figshare: [link](https://figshare.com/s/927f2337505a7ea66ce1).

 #### Run evaluation
 Run `python typeinfer/evaluation.py` to perform the evaluation on the testset.
 The prediction results will be saved as `output/predictions/randomsampled.json`.